 And, yet, the book is also riddled with humor and references to other books in the Christie-verse… I laughed so hard at Poirot’s pining over the memory of the Countess, and at the mention of “Herzoslovakia”, which is a bonkers invention of Christie’s from The Secret of Chimneys.

-Yes, I really, really like this one a lot.
+Yes, I really, really love this one a lot.
+One of my favourite books by Christie.